xiyuanyang-code/ProbeCode/README.md

 - How to get `ZHIPU_API_KEY` for web search?
     - Go to https://open.bigmodel.cn/usercenter/proj-mgmt/apikeys to generating your own api-key.

-    - > [!WARNING]
+> [!Note]
 > ZHIPU_API_KEY only support Chinese search for current version, it will be optimized in future versions.

 ```bash
 # write it into ~/.bashrc or ~/.zshrc